 In 2018, SeaCoast executed an agreement with Seminole Electric Cooperative, Inc. ("Seminole") to provide long-term firm gas transportation service to Seminole's new gas-fired generating facility being constructed in Putnam County, Florida.
-SeaCoast is constructing and will operate a 21-mile, 30-inch pipeline lateral that is anticipated to go into service by 2022.
-The estimated capital investment is projected to be approximately \$110 million USD, with \$35 million USD invested through 2019 and \$48 million USD expected to be invested in 2020.
-SeaCoast is also jointly developing the 26.5 mile, 16-inch Callahan Pipeline with Peninsula Pipeline Co., an affiliate of Florida Public Utilities.
-This pipeline is expected to go into service in 2021.
-SeaCoast will provide long-term firm gas transportation service to PGS in the northeast Florida area under a long-term transportation agreement between SeaCoast and PGS, which was approved by the FPSC in November 2019.
-SeaCoast's portion of the estimated capital investment in the Callahan Pipeline is projected to be approximately \$32 million USD, with \$6 million USD invested through 2019 and approximately \$26 million USD expected to be invested in 2020.
-However, management continues to review SeaCoast's capital expenditures in light of the evolving COVID-19 pandemic.
+SeaCoast is constructing and will operate a 21-mile, 30-inch pipeline lateral that will be treated as a sales-type lease for accounting purposes.
+The lease of the pipeline lateral to Seminole is anticipated to commence in January 2022.
+The capital investment is projected to be approximately \$100 million USD, with the majority of the project investment completed through 2020.
+SeaCoast also jointly developed the 26.5 mile, 16-inch Callahan Pipeline with Peninsula Pipeline Co., an affiliate of Florida Public Utilities.
+The SeaCoast pipeline went into service in Q4 2020 providing long-term firm gas transportation service to PGS in the northeast Florida area with 2021 being the first full year of operation.
+SeaCoast's portion of the capital investment in the Callahan Pipeline was approximately \$30 million USD.